Fixing Melbourne's Train Map

 Melbourne's new train map for 2026 is a modest set of changes over previous versions, mostly incorporating the new metro tunnel, and through-running of Werribee/Williamstown to Sandringham.

 However it also introduced some new quirks.
-Here's an alternative version of the 2026 train map for Melbourne (and Victoria), incorporating a number of changes.
+Here's a better version of the train map for Melbourne (and Victoria), incorporating a number of changes.
+Better, of course, being subjective.

-Above: the official train map from Transport Victoria (left), and the same map with changes proposed for improved clarity and way finding (right).
+Above: the official train map from Transport Victoria (left), and the same map with changes proposed for improved clarity and way finding (middle).

 Changes